lefterisALEX/authentication-portal/README.md

 password: password
 ```

-> Note:  Credentials are hardcoded in Javascript.
+*Importart Note:* Credentials are hardcoded in Javascript.
+Not to be used for production!